drummondlab/drummondlab.github.io/_my_team/morgan-mayer.md

 cv:
 alum: false
 ---
-Morgan is an undergraduate Chemical Engineering student working on collecting and standardizing experimental combustion data for validating and improving chemical kinetic models.
+Morgan graduated with her Honors BS in Chemical Engineering from Oregon State University; as an undergraduate research assistant she worked on collecting and standardizing experimental combustion data for validating and improving chemical kinetic models.
+She is now pursuing her MS in Mechanical Engineering working on using machine learning methods to predict fuel properties.

 [Oregon State University]: http://oregonstate.edu/